You might find the following suggestions useful. You will find more activities on SENIOR WEBMIX 2

-This is a Senior Webmix suitable for 3rd class up.
-It includes Touch Typing drills followed by typing games.
+Senior Webmixes are suitable for 3rd class up approximately.
+This first one includes Touch Typing drills followed by typing games.
 These are colour coded orange.
 The blue squares are links to Thinking Games including coding.

 Activities that help with comprehension and vocabulary development are colour coded purple.
 ‘Real life’ maths activities are coloured brown.
 The ‘Home Budgeting’ or Family Game is one of the activities on the Moneyville website.
 You will find it across the bridge on the island.
 More maths activities are colour coded aqua marine.
 Most of these are opportunities to practice number patterns and multiplication tables.